 We have revised the manuscript to incorporate this comment (P. 15, Lines 339-343):

+While some cause-specific hospitalization rates may not change on average in the week following a tropical cyclone, the distribution of hospitalization rate changes during the post-cyclone week requires careful planning.
+Although many health care systems already have provisions in place, findings from our study may further inform planning.

 Page 12, Line 283: This study doesn’t address capacity.
 In natural disasters, hospital emergency capacity is also another literature.
 Should not be mentioned here.
 Again, the number of deaths directly caused by disasters in the U.S. is relatively small.